Meals From the Heartland

 To start volunteering with Catholic Charities of Des Moines or if you have questions, contact Kaitlin Damerval 515-237-5091 or volunteer at firstname.lastname@example.org.

 Food Donations Needed for The Blessing Box

-The Blessing Box, the Elkhart Community Food Pantry, opened its doors in January.
-Donations will continue to be accepted and most needed are: meals in a can (soup, stew, chili), tuna or canned chicken, peanut butter, canned foods with pop-top lids, canned fruit in its own juice or water, low-sodium canned vegetables, olive or canola oil, spices, low-sugar whole grain cereals, healthy snacks (granola bars, nuts, dried fruit), beans, and rice.
+Donations most needed for The Blessing Box, the Elkhart Community Food Pantry, are meals in a can (soup, stew, chili), tuna or canned chicken, peanut butter, canned foods with pop-top lids, canned fruit in its own juice or water, low-sodium canned vegetables, olive or canola oil, spices, low-sugar whole grain cereals, healthy snacks (granola bars, nuts, dried fruit), beans, and rice.
 Cash donations are also welcome payable to The Blessing Box and sent to The Blessing Box, c/o Elkhart Christian Church, P.O.
 Box 97, Elkhart, IA 50073.
 Interested in volunteering?
 Contact Tim Kautza; 515-964-7687; email@example.com.

 Contact: St. Mary-Holy Cross Parish Office

-Donations of non-perishable food items for the Food Pantry are collected on the third (3rd) Sunday of each month, at all the weekend Masses.
+Donations of non-perishable food items for the Food Pantry are collected on the third full weekend of each month, at all the weekend Masses.
 Additionally at all these Masses, a monetary collection is taken.
-Donations collected are given locally to one of the following: Maxwell Food Pantry; Red Rock Community Action Center in Ankeny; Huxley Food Pantry, St. Mary's Food Pantry in Des Moines or St. Joseph Emergency Family Shelter in Des Moines.
+Donations collected are given locally to one of the following: Maxwell Food Pantry; Impact Community Action Partnership in Ankeny; Huxley Food Pantry, Catholic Charities Food Pantry in Des Moines or Catholic Charities Emergency Shelter in Des Moines.